-BU is a Higher Education Corporation created by statute and is an exempt charity.
+BU is a higher education provider created by statute and is an exempt charity.
 BU is responsible to the Office for Students (OfS) as principal regulator for Higher Education Institutions in England that are exempt charities.
 The BU Board oversees the strategic development of BU and ensures the effective use of resources and the general solvency of the institution.
 Its members are also BU’s charitable trustees.
 Further details about BU’s structure and governance can be found on the BU website here.

 Training and Raising Awareness

 BU has dedicated representatives who are aware of the requirements of the Act from Legal Services and Corporate Governance, Human Resources, Procurement and Sustainability.
 BU also has plans to set up a Ethical/Responsible Procurement Group where slave labour matters will be considered under the group’s oversight of the implementation of the Sustainable Procurement and Ethical Investment Policies.
 BU will continue to collaborate with local charities and organisations during 2019/20 to raise awareness in the community and in October 2019 will be part of Dorset Race Equality Council’s ‘No Place for Hate’ conference which aims to make Dorset a prejudice free county.